microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-ExecutionTest-Plan.md

 ExecutionTests source code in the DXC repo.
 There is a script in the WinTools repo which generates and annotates the HLK tests.

-We break coverage down into five test categories:
+We break coverage down into five test OpCode catOpCode egories:

 1. Implement DXIL OpCode tests:
     * At the bottom of this document there is a table of all HLSL intrinsics and